-Robert F. Kennedy’s Granddaughter Saoirse Hill, 22, Dies Of Suspected Drug Overdose
+Robert F. Kennedy’s Granddaughter, Saoirse Hill, 22, Dies Of Suspected Drug Overdose

-Saoirse Kennedy Hill, granddaughter of Robert F. Kennedy, passed away on Thursday afternoon at her family compound in Hyannisport, Massachusetts.
+Saoirse Kennedy Hill, the granddaughter of Robert F. Kennedy, passed away on Thursday afternoon at her family compound in Hyannis Port, Massachusetts.
 She was one of Robert and Ethel’s 35 grandchildren.

-Hill – who was the daughter of Courtney Kennedy – was 22-years-old at the time of her death.
-Her mother Courtney was one of 11 children born to the late Robert and his wife Ethel, The New York Times reports.
+Hill, who was the daughter of Courtney Kennedy, was 22-years-old at the time of her death.
+Her mother, Courtney, was one of 11 children born to the late Robert and his wife Ethel, The New York Times reports.

 Boston College confirmed to The Boston Globe that Hill was a member of the class of 2020 where she was studying communications.